iamaximebrousse/CA2_Server-side/README.md

 Portfolio website made with PHP and SQL Database to share my recents works

 ## See application running
+Link to the website :
-[Portfolio 2022](https://mysql06.comp.dkit.ie/D00251731/CA2_Server-side/index.php "Portfolio Website")
+[Portfolio 2022](https://mysql06.comp.dkit.ie/D00251731/CA2_Server-side/index.php "Portfolio Website") This website is upload on the DKIT Server

 ### Instructions
 * Create a MySQL database called ca2_serverside in PHP MyAdmin